cychoi/gwenbell.com/presence.md

 To be present for others, first see and hear yourself.

 Align your real self with your digital self.
-My path from scrolling for empathy to taking digital sabbaticals and what I learned.
-Here's an introduction to start developing your presence.
+My path from scrolling for empathy to taking digital sabbaticals.
+This was my first paid offering.
+An introduction to start developing your presence.

 ***

 I would never have become a programmer if I hadn't done the things that I rolled into _Presence_.
 It's every conversation, every experiment, every resource - everything I used to get to where I am now, doing what I love every day.

-I wrote everything here to
+I've phased out Presence to focus on deeper technical skills.
+If you'd like to financially support this work, please do so by giving to this [distributed genius grant](https://www.gittip.com/gwenbell/).

 <img src="images/gwenbell-may-2013.jpg" style="width: 20%; float: left; margin-right: 1em; border: 1px solid #ccc; padding: 3px; box-shadow: 1px 3px 3px #ccc; background: white; margin-bottom: 1em;">